PIC4SeR/nav2_social_mpc_controller/critics.md

 # Critics Overview

-This document describes the custom critics used in the `nav2_social_mpc_controller` package.
+This document describes the custom critics used in the `mpc_enlarged_state` package.
 Critics are cost functions that guide the robot's behavior during navigation, ensuring safety, efficiency, and social compliance.

 ---
 ## Optimization variables